Takoyaki420/oldschoolbot/docs/src/content/docs/bso/Custom Items/implings.md

 **Mystery impling** (requires [[hunter:105]]): Drops a tradeable/untradeable/pet/equippable mystery box, can drop a Grandmaster clue, and has a 1 in 1 million chance of dropping another mystery impling jar.

-**Shrimpling**

-Shrimpling's are a new impling that drop from activities in underwater/oceanic locations, which are: Drift net, underwater agility/thieving, DOA, fishing trawler, aerial fishing, ANY
+**Shrimpling** : Drops from activities in underwater/oceanic locations, which are: Drift net, underwater agility/thieving, DOA, fishing trawler, aerial fishing, ANY
 /fish

 fishing trip, camdozaal fishing, fishing contest.
 Shrimplings always drop raw food, and a chance of: Clue scroll (grandmaster)
 Clue scroll (grandmaster), and Elder scroll piece

 You can view the collection log for implings with [[/cl name\:Implings]].